dvabuzyarov/moq.ts/README.md

 ###### Disclamer
 This implementation is heavely depends on [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object.
-So if you producatoin code is not compatable with this I would recommend you separate you production code and testing code into dedicated projects.
+So if your production code is not compatable with this I would recommend you separate you production code and testing code into dedicated projects.

 #### Install
 npm install moq.ts --save-dev